Databases: Step-by-Step Guide

 If the Library does not own an article (or other materials) that you need, the library can usually borrow it from another library for your use through our Interlibrary Loan Service (ILL).

-For full-text journal articles, if University at Buffalo (UB) owns the item, we usually receive it between 2-72 hours after the request is processed and you will receive the article as a PDF in your e-mail.
+For full-text journal articles, we usually receive it between 2-72 hours after the request is processed and you will receive the article as a PDF or a link your e-mail.
 Ask a librarian about this service.

 Putting the Research Altogether